Inkedbook

 How do we help tattoo customers reach their goals?

-Drawing from the personas and findings of my research, I created three user stories to help brainstorm features that would best help users achieve their goals.
+Drawing from the findings of my research, I created three user stories to help brainstorm features that would best help users achieve their goals.

 Tattoo customers: